bellaliu2023/The-Physics-Grid/target-audience/Junior-Student.md

 ### Image
 Lights form images.
 When an image is able to be presented on a screen, it is called a **real image**.
 If not, it is called a **virtual image**.
 Real images are formed when light rays truly strike on the screen.
 Virtual images are formed when a reflection or a refraction changes the direction of a light, but our brain consider the direction of the light unchanged while dealing with the visual signals from the retina and form the visual image where there isn't a real item.

+### Mirror
+A mirror is an item with a smooth surface and the ability to reflect light, the most common mirror is a flat mirror, often used by people to organize the appearance.
+In science, mirrors are also often used in telescopes, lasers, industrial instruments and other instruments.

 ## **Fundamental electromagnetics**
 ## **Fundamental mechanics**